Ugh, it’s time for yet another attempt at losing weight.

 Here are some examples of healthy carbohydrates that are less likely to be overconsumed:

 - Fruit, fresh or frozen.

 - Sweet potatoes.

 This is a list of REAL foods, minimally processed, that also have plenty of fiber.

-Which then puts them in the “healthy carbs” category: when consumed in proper proportion, these are great foods that can help you feel full and give you energy and all that jazz.
+This then puts them in the “healthy carbs” category: when consumed in appropriate amounts, these foods can help you feel full and give you energy and all that jazz.